RoshanatNiser/Sixth_sem-Condense_matter_physics-Numerical_Assignment_1/Numerical_Assignment_2/README.md

   - Generates and saves plots automatically

 - Output plots:
-  - `Ek_periodicity_a.png`
+  - `Ek_periodicity_a_normalized.png`
-  - `Ek_periodicity_2a.png`
+  - `Ek_periodicity_2a_normalized.png`

 ---

 ## Normalized Momentum and Brillouin Zone Boundaries

-The crystal momentum axis is normalized as k/(π/a), rendering it dimensionless.
+The crystal momentum axis is normalized as

+\[
+\frac{k}{\pi/a},
+\]

+rendering it dimensionless.
 With this choice, Brillouin zone boundaries occur at integer values of the normalized momentum.

 Vertical dashed lines are drawn in the plots at these integer positions to explicitly indicate zone boundaries.
 This representation makes zone folding and the effect of changing lattice periodicity immediately visible.

 ---

 ## How to Use

 1. Clone or download this repository.
 2. Ensure Python 3 is installed with the following packages:
-   - numpy
+   - `numpy`
-   - matplotlib
+   - `matplotlib`
 3. Run the script:
    ```bash
    python sommerfeld_band_structure.py
 4. The generated plots will be saved in the same directory.